 - Solubility: Soluble in water

 - Density: 1.22g/cm3

 The Basic fuchsin stain is used in a variety of staining methods including the Ziehl Neelsen technique, Taylor’s protocol, aldehyde fuchsin method, Mowry’s aldehyde fuchsin modification method, PAS method, and the Feulgen staining procedure.
 All these staining techniques have basic fuchsin in one of the solutions.
 The protocols followed for these staining techniques are discussed below:

 Ziehl Neelsen Staining

 This procedure is used to stain acid-fast bacilli.
-The mycolic acid in the cell membranes of the acid-fast bacilli retains the carbol fuchsin dye in this staining technique.
+The mycolic acid in the cell membranes of the acid-fast bacilli retains the carbon fuchsin dye in this staining technique.
 The carbol fuchsin dye makes the bacteria appear red under the microscope.
-The staining protocol is described as below:
+The staining protocol is described below:

 - Prepare the glass slide with the specimen.